Funding - July 2021

 In February 2021, Budget Council committed more funding to support the restoration of Madeira Terrace.

-We continue to support the budget commitments made to Madeira Terrace demonstrating how important this heritage asset is to the city.
+The city council’s own budget commitments to Madeira Terrace show how important this heritage asset is to the city.

 set aside from council funding to deliver the first phase of restoration

 of crowdfunding available towards restoration of 3 arches

 Public Works Loan Board Borrowing of

 identified in 2020 and 2021